 in the classroom

-As we navigate our way through the current climate of social justice, this workshop will help support your team in understanding race and racism.
+Your school district, school, or school team can book this workshop to help navigate our way through the current climate of social justice.
+The focus of this workshop will help support your team in understanding race and racism and how it unfolds within the education system.

 In this highly interactive seminar 90 minute workshop, we will be unpacking privilege, race, and racism.
 We will learn how racism happens within classrooms.
 Then have opportunities to talk through how to address the harms that happen.
 Within these conversations you will have the opportunity to deepen your understandings and develop skills to address the harms.

-This workshop is designed for 10 - 30 people.
+You can book this workshop for 10 - 30 people.

 Decolonizing Teacher Practice